Trinity Church, Kezbegi, Georgia.

 E-bike

-Fuel up with a hearty breakfast, then hop on an e-bike for a leisurely ride through the rolling hills of Kakheti.
-With the gentle boost, the journey to Kvareli is manageable for all levels.
-You’ll cycle past vineyards and orchards with cracking views of the Alazani Valley, stopping to explore Gremi Monastery - a 16th-century hilltop citadel with a big slice of history.
+Fuel up with a breakfast, then hop on an e-bike for a leisurely ride through the rolling hills of Kakheti.
+With the gentle boost, the bike ride to Kvareli is manageable for all levels.
+You’ll cycle past vineyards and orchards with amazing views of the Alazani Valley, stopping to explore Gremi Monastery – a 16th-century hilltop citadel with a big slice of history.
 Roll into Kvareli in time for a home-cooked lunch with a welcoming local family.
-Try your hand at making Churchkhela, Georgia’s grape and nut sweet that’s a Georgian favourite and settle in for a delicious feast led by a tamada (toastmaster) who will share heartfelt toasts and stories.
-Later, return to Qvevrebi Hotel for a second unique night among the vines.
-Unwind with a spa session, dip in the pool or an optional à la carte dinner, the perfect full stop to another brilliant day in Georgia’s wine country.
+Try your hand at making churchkhela, a grape and nut sweet that’s a Georgian favorite, and settle in for a delicious feast led by a tamada (toastmaster) who will share heartfelt toasts and stories.
+Later, return to the iconic Qvevrebi Hotel for a second unique night among the vines.
+Unwind with a spa session, dip in the pool or tuck into an optional à la carte dinner, the perfect full stop to another brilliant day in Georgia’s wine country.

 Day 7